chrisjohn21/chrisjohn21/README.md

 - 👋 Hi, I’m @chrisjohn21
 - 👀 I’m interested in programming and gaming
 - 🌱 I’m currently learning Html
-- Skills: Html, MS Access, Python and Visual Basic
+- I'm proficient Html, MS Access, Python and Visual Basic
 - 💞️ I’m looking to collaborate on. . .
 - 📫 How to reach me 21-33523@g.batstate-u.edu.ph